 Millions of our native bird life were extinguished, bringing about the near extinction in particular of our native jackdaws and crows population.
 With the arrival of spring that year the absence of song birds would be replaced by an almost eerily comparative silence.

-Existing and considered structurally sound church steeples, Norman tower houses, windmills, factories and military barracks, together with vast profitable tree plantations were also badly destroyed, while the larger tombstones in cemeteries were flattened.
+Existing and considered structurally sound, church steeples, Norman tower houses, windmills, factories and military barracks, together with vast profitable tree plantations were also badly destroyed, while the larger tombstones in cemeteries were flattened.
 Existing roadways and other communication routes were rendered impassable by fallen trees and debris.
-On coastlines the smell of salt water, carried inland by the force of the pounding waves and which had flooded coastal houses, now lingered for months as did the smell of rotting fish, like herrings, which together with bolders and gravel were found thrown inland, some continuing to end up miles from their native shoreline.
+On coastlines the smell of salt water, carried inland by the force of the pounding waves and which had flooded coastal houses, now lingered for months, as did the smell of rotting fish, like herring, which together with bolder and gravel were found thrown inland, some continuing to end up miles from their native shoreline.

 Along the Irish western seaboard, people were convinced that the end of the world had arrived in 1839; (Hosea 6 v 3); “Then shall we know, if we follow on to know the Lord: His going forth is prepared as the morning; and he shall come unto us as the rain, as the latter and former rain unto the earth.”
 St Matthews Gospel, (Chapter 24 verses 29 and 30) had promised; “Immediately after the tribulation of those days the sun will be darkened, and the moon will not give its light; the stars will fall from heaven, and the powers of the heavens will be shaken.
 Then the sign of the Son of Man will appear in heaven, and then all the tribes of the earth will mourn, and they will see the Son of Man coming on the clouds of heaven with power and great glory.”
 Devout Irish persons, including newspaper correspondents of all religious denominations, noted that the storm had occurred on the feast day of the Epiphany and saw it as being divine in its origins, believing that January 7th would be the Day of Judgement.
 God’s wrath was the most favoured explanation, causing many sinners to re-think their live style habits and re-awaken in themselves a closer affiliation with their God.